dwitterer/PDCurses/README.md

 Welcome to PDCurses!
 ====================

-This is a *fork* of the Bill-Gray/PDCurses repository, which in turn is a fork of the original wmcbrine/PDCurses repository.
+This is a **fork** of the [Bill-Gray/PDCurses](http://github.com/Bill-Gray/PDCurses) repository, which in turn is a fork of the original [wmcbrine/PDCurses](http://github.com/wmcbrine/PDCurses) repository.

 Public Domain Curses, AKA PDCurses, is an implementation of X/OPEN curses for multiple platforms.
 Relative to the 'official' PDCurses project, this has a variety of improvements, adding a Windows GUI "flavor" of curses and expanding the capabilities of the other flavors (SDL, X11, Win32 console, OS/2 and DOS).

-Some details and screen shots are available at:
+Some details and screen shots of @Bill-Gray's PDCurses are available at:

 http://www.projectpluto.com/win32a.htm